Mirantis/k0rdent-demos/README.md

     demo-aws-standalone-cp-0.0.1   true
     ```

-    As you can see, we don't have the `demo-aws-standalone-cp-0.0.2` cluster template.
+    As you can see, we don't have the `demo-aws-standalone-cp-0.0.2` cluster template in the `blue` namespace.
 And, due to the access to the `k0rdent` namespace is restricted for `Platform Engineer` user, it's not possible to check what not released templates exist:
     ```shell
     KUBECONFIG="certs/platform-engineer1/kubeconfig.yaml" PATH=$PATH:./bin kubectl get clustertemplates -n k0rdent
     ```